Timing your complaint against Victoria Police

-In addition, while it is a disciplinary offence for PSC officers to A document signed by parties ending a court action.
-The party who began the action agrees to drop it, often in exchange for a payment by the other party.
-Also called terms of settlement. statements of complaint to other police officers, this has happened.
+In addition, while it is a disciplinary offence for Professional Standards Command (PSC) officers to release statements of complaint to other police officers, this has happened.
 These are all factors to consider when you are waiting for your criminal charge(s) to be finalised and before making a complaint about police misconduct relating to the same incident.

 If you have been charged, or are likely to be charged, with an offence that is related to the incident you are complaining about, you should get legal advice before making a complaint (see Chapter 2.4: Legal services that can help).

-Note that if police officer(s) (1) A statement giving the details of a crime an accused person is claimed to have committed.
-(2) A personal property security.
-(3) A judge’s directions to a jury at the end of a case. you with a criminal offence, or add charges, after you lodge a complaint about police misconduct, you may be able to claim malicious prosecution in a future civil case.
-However, you A document that sets out what a person wants to happen to their money and other property after they die. only be able to do this if the charges resolve in your favour.
+Note that if police officer(s) charge you with a criminal offence, or add charges, after you lodge a complaint about police misconduct, you may be able to claim malicious prosecution in a future civil case.
+However, you will only be able to do this if the charges resolve in your favour.

 Consequences of delaying lodging a complaint

 Your complaint about police misconduct can be negatively affected if you decide to not lodge a complaint until after your court case, and your defence to the charges against you includes allegations of improper behaviour by police officers.
 The fact that you have not yet lodged a complaint can be used against you in court to suggest that you are making up the allegations just to help your court case.